 Female student athletes are encouraged to be leaders in changing social norms at school and beyond to a culture of safety and respect.
-Topics include Challenging Harmful Stereotypes, Ending Rumor Speading and Shaming, Promoting Consent, Fostering Healthy Relationships and Building Community.
+In the 2022-2023 academic year the Women's Basketball program completed "Athletes As Leaders" program which included topics on Challenging Harmful Stereotypes, Ending Rumor Spreading and Shaming, Promoting Consent, Fostering Healthy Relationships and Building Community.